rickardvh/budo-notes/kendo/nihon_kendo_kata/tachi-yonhonme.md

 ## Kamae and approach

-In the second Butokukai kenjutsu kata, which served as a template for this form, uchidachi starts in hassō, but hassō had, in a baffling move, been renamed, presumably to fit into the *ten-chi-jin* trichotomy.
+In the second Butokukai kenjutsu kata, which served as a template for this form, uchidachi starts in hassō, but hassō had, in a baffling move, been renamed to chūdan, presumably to fit into the *ten-chi-jin* trichotomy.
 However, in Ittō-ryū, hassō (or a lower, vertical, version of hassō) is known as *in no kamae* (陰の構え), and its opposite is wakigamae, *yō no kamae* (陽の構え).
 Furthermore, in the gogyō system, hassō is considered the kamae of wood, and its natural counterstance is the kamae of metal: wakigamae.
 For these reasons, it was natural to decide that shidachi should use wakigamae in reaponse to uchidachi's hassō.

 When approaching into ma-ai, it is explained that the steps are "slightly shorter" than usual.
 Although this is often explained as uchidachi being wary due to shidachi's sword being hidden and its length unknown, I believe it more likely that they are just matching the opponent's steps to meet in the centre[^1].
 As for shidachi, they are in hanmi for wakigamae and simply cannot take longer steps.